professional-education professional-education fellowship a true

 • The Mass General fellowship program has had fifty years of success in providing top-notch training to future healthcare leaders.

-• Fellows attend one regional and one national conference during the program
+• Fellows attend one conference during the fellowship program.

 Program fellows also have a strong network of current and past fellows within the larger Boston health care community.
 Meet our current and past fellows and find local Boston information.